 I tell my clients something similar.
 My goal is not for them to become dependent on me while I milk them for money but to give them the tools they need to make the money they need to afford to hire me.
 It’s a win-win situation.
-From mindbogglingly high book advances to breaking into the New Yorker, my clients are very successful.
+From mindbogglingly high book advances to breaking into the New Yorker, The Atlantic, and The New York Times, my clients are very successful.
 Often more successful than I am.
-They would be anyway, of course, without me.
+They would be successful anyway, of course, without me.
 I can’t really take any credit.
 But it is also true that when you pay someone a lot of money you are much more apt to follow their advice.
-And though I sometimes don’t follow it myself (bad, Jennifer, bad) and it sounds enormously pompous to say so, it is also true that when clients follow my advice (which often involves moving out of their comfort zone and doing something they desperately don’t want to do, like flying to New York City and having coffee or lunch with an editor or not deciding on an agent until they have gotten close enough to smell at least three), it works.
+And though I sometimes don’t follow it myself (bad, Jennifer, bad) and it sounds enormously pompous to say so, it is also true that when clients follow my advice (which often involves moving out of their comfort zone and doing something they desperately don’t want to do, like flying to New York City to have coffee or lunch with an editor or not deciding on a literary agent until they have gotten close enough to smell at least three), it works.

 I used to be happy to spend an hour consulting with writer friends who needed advice.
 For free.
 Or for food.
 I almost never do that anymore.

 (Yesterday was an exception, the first in over a year.
 Yesterday my friend Angela Decker who has a book of poetry coming out soon bought me a smoothie and a salad and I coached her on using social media, like Pinterest and Facebook, as platforms to promote her new book, Splendid Catastrophe.)